IND vs SL: Hardik Pandya to lead in T20Is, promoted as ODI vice-captain with Shikhar Dhawan dropped

 On Tuesday (December 27), the BCCI selectors named India's squads for the white-ball series versus Sri Lanka at home.
 Hardik Pandya made maximum noise with Shikhar Dhawan dropped from ODIs.

 On Tuesday (December 27), the Board of Control for Cricket in India (BCCI) selection committee -- under outgoing chief Chetan Sharma -- announced India's squads for the white-ball home series versus Sri Lanka, which gets underway next year on January 03 in Mumbai.
 As expected, Hardik Pandya has once again been named as the captain of the T20I squad with no big guns available whereas Rohit Sharma will return to take charge of the ODI line-up after his thumb injury during the Bangladesh tour.
-Hardik has also been promoted as the new ODI vice-captain.
+Hardik has also been promoted as the new ODI vice-captain (despite KL Rahul's presence).

 BCCI's official Twitter handle released the squads via separate posts: